 Before you mass-delete emails, take a moment to consider a few important points:

-- Backup important emails: Once you delete emails and empty the trash, they’re gone forever.
+- Backup important emails: Once you delete emails and empty the trash, they're gone forever.
 If you have messages with important attachments, receipts, or data, consider backing them up.
-You can use tools like Google Takeout to export all your Gmail data before deletion.
+You can use Google Takeout to export all your Gmail data before deletion.

 - Deleting vs. archiving: Gmail offers archive and delete options.